robberphex/vscode-php-debug/README.md

 ## Troubleshooting

-- Ask a question on [Gitter](https://gitter.im/felixfbecker/vscode-php-debug)
 - If you think you found a bug, [open an issue](https://github.com/felixfbecker/vscode-php-debug/issues)
 - Make sure you have the latest version of this extension and Xdebug installed
-- Try out a simple PHP file to recreate the issue, for example from the [testproject](https://github.com/felixfbecker/vscode-php-debug/tree/master/testproject)
+- Try out a simple PHP file to recreate the issue, for example from the [testproject](./testproject)
 - In your php.ini, set [`xdebug.remote_log = /path/to/logfile`](https://xdebug.org/docs/remote#remote_log)
   (make sure your webserver has write permissions to the file)
 - Set `"log": true` in your launch.json